mxcube/mxcubeqt/README.md

 *disclaimer: code will only work with Firefox >= 19 and Chrome.
 Safari is not tested.
 IE is **not supported.***

-Once branch is checked out and additional dependencies are satisfied (see above):
+Once branch is checked out and additional dependencies are satisfied (see above), you can immediately start the MXCuBE server using some defaults XML files and mockup objects that are shipped with the code:

-    ./bin/mxcube-server <path to Hardware Repository XML files>

-As an example, some default XML files and mockup objects are shipped with the code, you can try:

     ./bin/mxcube-server ExampleFiles/HardwareObjects.xml

 Then, go to the [http://localhost:8080](http://localhost:8080) URL within your web browser.